Generic Name: obinutuzumab (OH-bi-nue-TOOZ-ue-mab)

 Contact 1-800-222-1222 (the American Association of Poison Control Centers), your local poison control center, or emergency room immediately.Proper storage of obinutuzumab:

-Obinutuzumab is usually handled and stored by a health care provider.
+Obinutuzumab will be handled and stored by a health care provider.
+You will not store it at home.
 Keep obinutuzumab out of the reach of children and away from pets.